kozah346/school_district_analysis/README.md

 ## Overview

 The following analysis was done in a school district to help in allocating funds appropriately and see ways to help improve perfomance throught the district.
-A report was finalized and presented to a group of stakeholders and school board and it is fully deatiled in this document with relevant suggestions and helpful observations to further improve the perfomance of this particular district.
-However, this analysis is comporomised as one grade from a particular high school is believed to have manipulated their results.
+A report was finalized and presented to a group of stakeholders and school board and it is fully detailed in this document with relevant suggestions and helpful observations to further improve the perfomance of this particular district.
+However, this analysis is compromised as one grade from a particular high school is believed to have manipulated their results.

 ## Results